convertigo/c8oprj-lib-exchange/project.md

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") CreateExchangeSession

 Creates a session with Exchange Server.
 If Using user and password Authentication, provide them in the variables.

-If using OAuth, this will automatically use the OAuth Token available in the current user session.
+If using OAuth, this will automatically use the EWS OAuth Token available in the current user session.

 This sequence has to be called prior to any other sequences